HighCapable/YukiHookAPI/docs-source/src/en/guide/example.md

 ### Hook System Framework

-In `YukiHookAPI`, the implementation of the Hook System Framework is very simple.
+In YukiHookAPI, the implementation of the Hook System Framework is very simple.

 Suppose, you want to get `ApplicationInfo` and `PackageInfo` and do something with them.